-- 135. When setting development contributions, Council must consider how it sets its catchments for grouping charges by geographic area. - 136.
-The LGA02 gives Council wide scope to determine these catchments, provided that: - The grouping is done in a manner that balances practical and administrative efficiencies with considerations of fairness and equity; and - Grouping by geographic area avoids grouping across an entire district wherever practical. - 137.
-Council has determined that there will be two overall catchments: - The entire Rotorua Urban Area for Water and Wastewater; and - The Stormwater Area has been divided into five areas based on topography.
+- 133. When setting development contributions, Council must consider how it sets its catchments for grouping charges by geographic area. - 134.
+The LGA02 gives Council wide scope to determine these catchments, provided that: - The grouping is done in a manner that balances practical and administrative efficiencies with considerations of fairness and equity; and - Grouping by geographic area avoids grouping across an entire district wherever practical. - 135.
+Council has determined that there will be two overall catchments: - The entire Rotorua Urban Area for Water and Wastewater; and - The Stormwater Area has been divided into two areas based on topography.
 Ngongotaha is not included in any stormwater catchment area. - No other areas of the Rotorua Lakes Council area are covered by this Policy and no DC charges will apply.
 Financial contributions for reserves and infrastructure may be applied district wide and will be assessed for each resource consent application.
-There are also lakeside sewerage schemes outside of the areas covered by the Policy which Council charges a contribution to join through other mechanisms. - 138.
-Council considers that this strikes the right balance between practical and administrative efficiency, and considerations of fairness and equity for the following reasons: - It ensures the Policy is administered practically and efficiently, with development charges for Water and Wastewater the same across the Rotorua Urban Area. - It provides flexibility and funding to deliver growth infrastructure where it is most needed. - It reflects that the majority of projected growth is focused on the Rotorua Urban Area and enables Council to recover the cost of infrastructure needed to meet that growth. - It is consistent with the LTP, the Thriving Communities Strategic Framework, the Economic Development Strategy Framework and the Infrastructure Strategy. - It reflects that Water and Wastewater are each managed and planned as a single network across the Rotorua Urban Area with resilience increased due to interconnected network systems.
+There are also lakeside sewerage schemes outside of the areas covered by the Policy which Council charges a contribution to join through other mechanisms. - 136.
+Council considers that this strikes the right balance between practical and administrative efficiency, and considerations of fairness and equity for the following reasons: - It ensures the Policy is administered practically and efficiently, with development charges for Water and Wastewater the same across the Rotorua Urban Area. - It provides flexibility and funding to deliver growth infrastructure where it is most needed. - It reflects that the majority of projected growth is focused on the Rotorua Urban Area and enables Council to recover the cost of infrastructure needed to meet that growth.

+- It is consistent with the LTP, the Thriving Communities Strategic Framework, the Economic Development Strategy Framework and the Infrastructure Strategy. - It reflects that Water and Wastewater are each managed and planned as a single network across the Rotorua Urban Area with resilience increased due to interconnected network systems.
 Stormwater is managed by catchment.
 The catchments reflect the network upgrades planned and the flow of stormwater.
 A one-network approach therefore is taken in the Rotorua Urban Area for wastewater and water supply due to the interlinked nature of the services.
 This is reflected in the Infrastructure Acceleration Fund (IAF) application discussed in paragraph 113.
-Parts of the Central Area and the Western Area are intrinsically linked based on the storm water infrastructure requirements and the IAF application being considered by government, including housing outcomes, would not progress individually if funding were not achieved for both areas. - The Stormwater catchments are consistent with the planned upgrade projects.
-The Eastern upgrade programme is focused on the greenfield growth areas.
-The balance of the Eastern area (as used in Water and Wastewater) will not receive any benefits from these projects so have been excluded from the Stormwater catchment.
-The Western Stormwater catchment reflects the downstream benefits from the two new planned retention dams.

-- It recognises that Ngongotahā Stormwater is currently a separate stormwater network with no impact on the balance of the Urban Area, and no growth projects scheduled in the term of the LTP. - 139.
-Council will consider expanding the number of catchments to cover network infrastructure in rural towns as part of the next LTP and Policy process. - 140.
+Parts of the Central Area and the Western Area are intrinsically linked based on the storm water infrastructure requirements. - The Stormwater catchments are consistent with the planned upgrade projects.
+The Eastern upgrade programme is focused on the greenfield growth areas and downstream works.
+The Western/Central Stormwater catchment reflects the downstream benefits from the two new planned retention dams. - It recognises that Ngongotahā Stormwater is currently a separate stormwater network with no impact on the balance of the Urban Area, and no growth projects scheduled in the term of the LTP. - 137.
+Council will consider expanding the number of catchments to cover network infrastructure in rural towns as part of the next LTP and Policy process. - 138.
 A district-wide approach (through financial contributions) is taken to the funding of reserves, as all reserves infrastructure and reserves are available for general public use wherever they are located.